 It’s that time of year when many of us will soon be having overnight guests in our homes for the holidays and various celebrations and family fun.
 We love having company at our house and making them feel welcome is an important part of the visit for us.

 2. Keep a “Just in Case” basket in the room.
-You know those little baskets that you get in a hotel room with little shampoos, soaps, etc in them?
+You know those little baskets that you get in a hotel room with little shampoos, soaps, etc. in them?
 Make one of those for your guest’s room with little travel size products.
-(If you don't want to buy them you can purchase the empty bottles and use your own homemade lotions and shampoos instead for a very special touch!)
 Include things like shampoo, lotion, and toothpaste.
-Some other things you may also consider including is: a waterbottle or two, some granola bars or simple snacks, a night light, earplugs, and some magazines or a book for them to read.
+Some other things you may also consider including is: a water bottle or two, some granola bars or simple snacks, a night light, earplugs, and some magazines or a book for them to read.

 5. Have a slow, welcoming breakfast.
 I’ve always thought it was nice to have a fun, sit down breakfast on the days that our company is here.
 Make muffins or other pastries (Cream Cheese Danish is always a favorite), or something else that takes a little while to eat, so that you can have a nice slow breakfast and chat before the activities that you have planned for the day.
 This is such a nice way to connect with your company while they are at your home.

-Having house guests can be a fun an enjoyable time for all if everyone is feeling comfortable and welcome.
+Having guests in your home can be a fun and enjoyable time for all if everyone feels comfortable and welcome.
 And of course, more than any of the other tips above, make sure that you take time to spend with your house guests while they are visiting (aka – don’t spend the entire time making sure your house is always spotless!) and enjoy their company.

 What are some tips that you have for making guests feel welcome and comfortable?

 This post on Welcome Ideas for Guests was originally published on Little House Living in July 2015.
 It has been updated as of October 2019.